zulip/zulip/docs/outreach/experience.md

 - If you are waiting for some decision to be finalized, consider doing preparatory refactoring that will make the feature easier to complete and can already be merged.

+### What about my proposal?

+We have a fluid approach to planning, which means you are very unlikely to end up working on the exact set of issues described in your proposal.
+Your proposal is not a strict commitment (on either side).

+In terms of managing your work:

+- Regardless of whether an issue was mentioned in your proposal, make sure you bring it up in your check-ins when you plan to start working on something.
+Project priorities shift over time, and we may have suggestions for higher-priority work in your area of interest, or issues that will serve as good preparation for other work you are excited about.
+It's also possible that a project idea is not ready to be worked on, or needs to be sequenced after other projects.

+- When asking for recommendations for what to work on next, it's helpful to include a reminder of what areas you're most excited about, especially early on in the program when we're still getting to know you.
+Do not expect program administrators to remember what issues were listed in your proposal.

+While some program participants stick closely to the spirit of their proposal, others find new areas they are excited about in the course of their work.
+You can be highly successful in the program either way!

 ## How else can I contribute?